-The Metropolitan Development Commission subsequently passed the proposal below in February.
-This proposal authorizes the Department of Metropolitan Development to negotiate a contract with BR Health Holdings, LLC on behalf of the Department of Parks and Recreation.
-This contract will then come to the City Council for final approval.
+The Metropolitan Development Commission subsequently passed the proposal below in February 2019.
+This proposal authorized the Department of Metropolitan Development to negotiate a contract with BR Health Holdings, LLC on behalf of the Department of Parks and Recreation.
+This contract will then went to the City Council for final approval.

 Q: What’s happening at Broad Ripple Park?

 A: The parcel that currently houses the Family Center and its parking lot is being redeveloped via a public-private partnership.
-The Indianapolis Department of Metropolitan Development is managing the process and recently issued a Request for Proposals (attached in the link above).
-Potential development partners are currently being evaluated, and a final decision is expected in the near future.
+The Indianapolis Department of Metropolitan Development is managing the process and they issued a Request for Proposals.
+Community Health was selected as a result of that process.

 Q: Why would we sell land or privatize our park?